twbs/bootstrap/site/content/docs/5.0/migration.md

 ## v5.0.0-alpha3

+### Browser support

+- Dropped support for Microsoft Legacy Edge.
+See [here](#browser-support-1) for the previous browser support changes.

 ### Colors

 - The color system which worked with `color-level()` and `$theme-color-interval` was removed in favor of a new color system.